5 Tips on How to Prevent Air Conditioner Leaks

 If the air is dispersing less forcefully than it should, check for condensate backup.
 Condensate backup can result from a clog in the drain line, causing condensate to overflow.
 This can easily be fixed during a maintenance repair appointment with an HVAC expert.

 If your utility bill has dramatically increased, this could be a sign of a leak or condensate backup.
 As previously mentioned, a leak can take the form of water or gas.
-If you notice air pressure decreasing, call an HVAC technician to examine your AC unit.
+If you notice air pressure decreasing, call an HVAC technician to examine your Air Conditioner unit.

 Keep Dogs Away

 Keep dogs away from the outdoor AC unit.
 Dog urine is highly acidic and corrosive.
 If your dog urinates on the outdoor unit, the acidic urine can damage the refrigerant coils.
 Dog urine can corrode aluminum and copper.
 This is why dog crates are made from zinc-plated steel, rather than aluminum.
 AC coils are typically made from aluminum, copper, or steel and the AC evaporator fins are made from aluminum.
 Both are susceptible to acidic corrosion.
-The dog’s urine can also cause metals to rust over time.
+The dog’s urine can also cause metals to rust over time and lead to air conditioner leaks.

 Evenly Mount the Drip Pan